 Gouldsboro residents have access to many hiking trails through conservancies and land trusts.
 One of the largest is Forbes Pond, which is an undeveloped, 927-acre property acquired by Maine Coast Heritage Trust (MCHT).
-There is also the Frances Wood Preserve, which has a 1.8-mile trail network and includes an observation deck.
+There is also the Frances Wood Preserve, which has a 1.8mile trail network and includes an observation deck.
 The 68-acre Taft Point Preserve and Salt Marsh Trail is another option for hikers, which is preserved by Frenchman Bay Conservancy and has a 1.5-mile trail.
 Corea Heath is another great option to explore and is a National Wildlife Refuge.
-The Day Ridges Preserve loops through cedar swamp and by a beaver pond as well as a gravel road to check out Lower West Bay Pond.
+The Day Ridges Preserve loops through cedar swamp and by a beaver pond as well as a gravel road to check out Lower West Bay Pond. skiing and more in addition to hiking with hand curated trail maps and detailed driving directions for visitors to get to the locations.
+Many of Gouldsboro's trails and conserved lands offer trails on the shore for exceptional views and hiking experiences.